EmberJS internationalization (i18n)

 In this article, you will learn how to implement EmberJS i18n (internationalization) into your application.
 Internationalization is a part of an application’s development strategy to facilitate normalizing the app for a different region or culture, including the language.
 In the world of coding, internationalization is often referred to as i18n simply because of the term’s 20-character length.

-The underlying purpose of app i18n is to ensure that it remains intuitive and user-friendly across a wide range of countries and regions.
+In this context, using translation keys can streamline the adaptation process.
 For instance, the word “internationalization” itself is spelled differently in various countries.
 North Americans spell it with a ‘z’, while UK English speakers replace that ‘z’ with an ‘s’.
 Similarly, i18n is also necessary to make sure apps adapt to a multitude of formulations used in different languages and countries.

 In this EmberJS i18n article, we’ll cover the following topics: